opensource-observer/insights/README.md

 This repository contains insights and exploratory data analysis on the health of open source software ecosystems.

 Juypter Notebooks are included so others can get inspiration and understand/improve upon our analysis.
 Where practical, copies of data used to generate insights has been saved in CSV or JSON format.
-However, many of the notebooks rely on direct queries to the data warehouse and therefore will not run locally without API access.
-These notebooks are not actively maintained and links will go stale over time.
+However, many of the notebooks rely on direct queries to the data warehouse and therefore will not run locally without a live connection.
+Note: not all of these notebooks are actively maintained, so some queries may go stale over time.

 ## Repository Structure